Post-Visit Feedback & Google Reviews

 Each private submission also triggers an email to your practice (or the reply notification email if configured), with the patient name, a note of whether they sent privately or left a Google review alongside it, and the thumb rating if selected.

 In the staff dashboard Sent History tab, each feedback entry shows whether the patient clicked Google, sent private feedback, or hasn't responded.
-The reply category badge (MESSAGE / STOP) is shown; for the full body of SMS replies, open the patient's notes in Optomate.
+The reply category badge (MESSAGE / STOP) is shown; for the full body of SMS replies, open the patient's notes in your practice system.

 Compliance Notes